2019-Spring-CSC-386/p00-project-1-www-thisisourdemand-com/README.md

 increase the light while you are near differnet lamps. the motion sensor dimming mode would save electricity while the perfect brightness mode can be asthetic*

 *The LDRs that we will be using are probably not as acurate as we initialy thought, because of this the light will probably not be able to transition its brightness levels fluidly.
 A solution to this is having three light levels that it can transition through (low light, med light, high light).*

+## Final Purpose
+*The final purpose of this project is to have a product that will know when someone is in a room and if that room is dark or lit.
+It will turn on a lamp when there is a person active in the room and the room was previously dark.
+This project will conserve engergy by only turning on lights as needed.*
 ---
 ## Initial Design Plan